Water and food security

 Preliminary results of our ongoing study highlighted several key impacts of the solar market gardens:

 Ultimately we are optimistic about the potential for this technology to scale up, to improve regional and national food security and economic development in Benin, and beyond.
 In 2014 the project expanded to 8 new villages, and our surveys expanded to measure household health indicators in much more detail.
 A goal of this phase of scale up is to create a regional market and learning center for the technology, so that it can be replicated in other areas of West Africa.
 Our goal is to provide careful evaluation of the solar market garden system using a randomized, control-study approach at each phase of the scale up.

-In our view, it is critical that investments in this system pay off in the long run for external donors, farmer groups, and private farmers adopting the technology.
-We would like to see the "pay off" include more than the concept of private profitability; nutritional improvements, equity between and among households, marketing expansion, and educational impacts are all included in our scope of study.
+As the world struggles to cope with a changing climate, we hope that data from our work will help shape the debate on how best to promote environmentally-friendly development in the world’s poorest and most vulnerable nations.
+In our view, it is also critical that investments in this system pay off in the long run for external donors, farmer groups, and private farmers adopting the technology.
+We hope our research encourages these stakeholders to consider the "pay off" to include private profitability but also nutritional improvements, equity between and among households, marketing expansion, and educational impacts.
+These factors are all included in the scope of our study.